 BACKGROUND

 Resource/Program Reduction is a term broadly used when eliminating positions (faculty, staff, administrators) or programs.
 The following guiding principles should be considered when discussing reduction of resources.
 It should be noted that when a resource reduction is warranted and how the reduction is executed is determined elsewhere.
 The following Articles from negotiated Agreements between the different bargaining units and the District must be consulted: Article 15 of the Agreement between Faculty Association and FHDA, and Article 11 of the Agreement between FHDA and Association of Classified Employees.
+Discontinuance of academic programs will follow the Senate’s Program Sustainability Review (PSR).

 An underlying premise of these guidelines is that all existing programs and personnel, regardless of their modality of operation, are important for effectively serving our students and during the difficult situations when a reduction of said services is inevitable due to fiscal demands and constraints, the following guidelines should be used to prioritize the available resources.